-We recorded a loss on debt extinguishment in fiscal years 2017, 2016 and 2015 of \$0.5 million, \$13.7 million and \$1.0 million, respectively, associated with the following:
+We recorded a loss on debt extinguishment of \$13.7 million and \$1.0 million in fiscal year 2016 and fiscal year 2015, respectively, associated with the following:

-- the write-off of debt issuance costs in connection with the Repricing Amendment in fiscal year 2017; - the write-off of debt issuance costs in connection with the remarketing of the FAME Bonds 2005R-1 and the FAME Bonds 2005R-2 into the FAME Bonds 2005R-3 in fiscal year 2017; - the write-off of debt issuance costs in connection with changes to the borrowing capacity from our ABL Facility to the Credit Facility in fiscal year 2016; - the repurchase price premium and write-off of debt issuance costs and unamortized original issue discount associated with the early redemption, repurchase and retirement of our 2019 Notes in fiscal years 2016 and 2015; and - the write-off of debt issuance costs in connection with changes to the borrowing capacity from our Refinanced Revolving Credit Facility to the ABL Facility in fiscal year 2015.
+- the write-off of debt issuance costs in connection with changes to the borrowing capacity from the Refinanced Revolving Credit Facility to the ABL Facility in fiscal year 2015. - the write-off of debt issuance costs in connection with changes to the borrowing capacity from the ABL Facility to the Credit Facility in fiscal year 2016; and - the repurchase price and write-off of debt issuance costs and unamortized original issue discount associated with the early redemption, repurchase and retirement of our 2019 Notes in fiscal year 2016 and 2015.

-(Benefit) Provision for Income Taxes
+Provision for Income Taxes